 They certainly do, especially when you have customers to satisfy.
 You cannot compromise on timely deliveries; you have to deliver.

 Tip #7: Escalate and get things done.

 There’s an easy fix for this.
 Set up a trigger for automatic escalations when a certain number of hours have passed.
 For example, make a trigger that reassigns an unresolved bug to a colleague who can do it, without creating additional delays.
-With such efficient organization that works automatically, you get more done than you ever thought you could.
+With such an efficient organization that works automatically, you get more done than you ever thought you could.

 Have you found yourself in one or more of these situations?
 Then it‘s time you started using Zoho‘s suite of integrated apps to help bring your projects to completion.
-Zoho Projects is not only with other Zoho apps, but also with a bunch of third party apps like Slack and Dropbox.
+Zoho Projects is not only with other Zoho apps but also with a bunch of third-party apps like Slack and Dropbox.